wvwatson/bdd-legacy/README.markdown

 Well with executable documentation you could [cut and paste it](http://www.literateprogramming.com/quotes_ad.html) in an email and send it to a business expert.
-This means that there would be less opportunity for something to get lost in the translation between your expert's statements and the implementation of those statments in code.
+This means that there would be less opportunity for something to get lost in the translation between your expert's statements and the implementation of those statements in code.

 Take a look at this example: